Cherry Eye in Cats: What Causes It and How It’s Treated

 Genetic and Breed Predisposition

 Another suspected cause is genetics.
 Some breeds, namely Persians, Burmese, and Himalayans, are susceptible to cherry eye due to their unique facial structures.
-This puts strain on the third eyelid, which results in less stability.
+This is because the unique facial conformation strains or causes pressure on the eye area, weakening the tissue.

 Inflammation or Eye Trauma